Vadim-GSADUs/GSADUs.Revit.Addin/docs/CSV.md

 7) Behavior and state
 - On document or scope change: refresh `AvailableSchedules`.
 - On selection or pattern change: recalc `FileNamePreview`.
+- During batch execution:
+  - `BatchRunCoordinator` already toggles the `CurrentSet` parameter to true while a set is staged and resets it afterwards.
+The
+    CSV export action must simply respect the active set context passed in so schedules filtered on `CurrentSet == 1` update for each iteration without duplicating toggling logic.
+  - For `Scope == CurrentSet`, compute filenames per `(setName, schedule)` pair using `{SetName}` and `{ViewName}` tokens so each exported schedule per set resolves to a distinct path.
+  - For `Scope == EntireProject`, generate one export per selected schedule using `{FileName}` (host model name) and `{ViewName}`.
 - On save: write to `settings.json` Workflows; CSV workflow should use `ActionIds: ["export-csv"]` and `Output: 3` to match existing convention.

 8) Filename collision and overwrite handling